syncfusion-content/wpf-docs/wpf/DataGrid/Editing.md

 ---
 layout: post
 title: WPF DataGrid Editing | Cell Editing | Syncfusion
-description: The WPF DataGrid provides support to edit the cell values with an intuitive editors in different column types such as datepicker, textbox, ComboBox and more.
+description: The WPF DataGrid provides support to edit the cell values with an intuitive editors in different column types such as datepicker, textbox, combobox and more.
 platform: wpf
 control: SfDataGrid
 documentation: ug